oroinc/documentation/user/concept-guides/localization/label-translation.rst

 * By changing the source language to the target language for the label and then adding the label translation to the required attribute on its edit page.
 * By updating the attribute label translation directly on the Translations page.

 You may find option 1 less time consuming and more straightforward.
-However, with option 2 you can search for any attribute labels or entity fields within a single Translations table.
+However, with option 2, you can search for any attribute labels or entity fields within a single Translations table.

 Method 1
 --------

 To translate a product attribute label from English into the required language, change the default language first:

-1. Navigate to **System > Configuration > System Configuration > General Setup > Language Settings** in the main menu.
+1. Navigate to **System > Configuration > System Configuration > General Setup > Localization** in the main menu.
-2. In the **Language Settings**, select the required language from the list to add to **Supported Languages**.
+2. In the **Localization Settings**, select the required localization from the list to add to **Enabled Localizations**.

    .. image:: /user/img/system/localization/labels/add_supported_language.png
       :alt: Add another supported language to the application in the system configuration

-   .. note:: Make sure you have enabled the corresponding language(s) in the **System > Localization > Languages** menu to make them available in the list.
+   .. note:: Make sure you have created the corresponding localization in the **System > Localization > Localizations** menu to make them available in the list.

 3. Click **Save Settings**.
 4. Navigate to your user configuration by clicking on your user name on the top right of the page and clicking **My Configuration**.